pperzyna/pperzyna.github.io/content/blog/2020/05/how-to-create-dependency-graph-in-terraform.md

 ## The Explicit Dependency solution

 **The most common solution** is to add an option `depends_on`, which can you directly set up in the resource block in [terraform code](https://www.terraform.io/docs/configuration/resources.html#resource-dependencies).
 This param creates an [explicit relation](https://learn.hashicorp.com/terraform/getting-started/dependencies#implicit-and-explicit-dependencies).
+See the example below.

 ```hcl
 resource "aws_instance" "example" {